darkreapyre/Athena-HOL/Lab3/README.md

 ![image](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab2/qsimage1.PNG)

-2. If this is the first time you are accessing QuickSight, you will see a sign-uplanding page for QuickSight.
+2. If this is the first time you are accessing QuickSight, you will see a sign-up landing page for QuickSight.
 3. Click on **Sign up for QuickSight**.

 > **Note:** Chrome browser might timeout at this step.
 If that's the case, try this step in Firefox/Microsoft Edge/Safari.